-Just like one has desktop shortcuts for your oft-used programs, files or folders Internet Explorer users can also create desktop shortcuts to open your favorite websites.
-While I have tried this on Internet Explorer 11 on Windows 10, this works for all versions.
+Just like one has desktop shortcuts for your oft-used programs, files or folders Google Chrome, Microsoft Edge, Mozilla Firefox, etc. browser users can also create desktop shortcuts to open your favorite websites on Windows 11 or 10 PC.

 Trust you find this small tip useful.

 TIP: To launch websites quickly, there is another way – Add the Address Bar to the Taskbar.